North Sea Region: Population

 Based on the co-operation area of the North Sea Region Programme, about 61 million inhabitants (2023) live in the North Sea Region.
 The population density of the region varies widely, ranging from sparsely populated areas like Finnmark (1.5 /km2) in Norway to densely inhabited urban centres like the German city of Hamburg (2243 /km2).

 Economy

 The North Sea Region belongs to the most prosperous parts of the European Union.
 The average level of GDP across the region was €28,516 per capita in 2002 ($ in 2002 conversion rate).
 The unemployment rate is below the EU average in most areas.
 However, there are notable differences concerning economic performance and employment between the areas in the North Sea Region.

-Currently, the economic structure of the regions bordering the North Sea is undergoing considerable changes, such as shrinking labour markets in the agriculture and fisheries sector and a decline in old industrialised areas.
+The economic structure of the regions bordering the North Sea is undergoing considerable changes, such as shrinking labour markets in the agriculture and fisheries sector and a decline in old industrialised areas.